theboocock/fine_mapping_pipeline/scripts/README.md

 This should be easy enough, scan along the rows and look for 1's or negative 1's in anything other than the diagonal.

+Ideally this should be incorporated into the main dataset